Best Practices

 Updating price

-The process status tutorial videos give an introduction for using the asynchronous model.
+The process status tutorial videos give an introduction to the asynchronous model.

 Parse CSV file type reports dynamically